Living with Aphasia works to build a community that understands aphasia.

 No formal referral is required – all are welcome!
 However, it’s nice to know you’re coming so that we know to expect you.
 Sometimes the first visit can be daunting for the person with aphasia so please come along with them to ease the introductions.

-People can come whilst they’re in rehabilitation – or if you’ve had aphasia for many years .
+People can visit whilst they’re in rehabilitation – or if you’ve had aphasia for many years .
 There is no limitation on the length or cause of the aphasia.
-Dates for Activities for 2018

 I have new staff member who works with stroke patients yet has very little experience of aphasia.
 Can they visit the group to find out more?